nickyiliwang0000/h/projects/project-04.md

 > **It is just as important to make a functional product as it is to work well with your partner.** We take note of who is respectful, willing to take feedback, and mindful of their partners' learning.
 Both members of the team should have a complete understanding of the technical aspects of the project.
 It is **not acceptable** for one person to do the HTML and CSS and one person to do the JS.

+### Code Review

+Part of your mark for this project will come from a peer code review.
+You will be given a mark for the quality of your review and your reviewer's mark will be part of your total grade.

 **Requirements:**

 -   It is clear to the user what the app does and results are displayed legibly